kefniark/pixel-builder/website/pages/presentation.md

 - Development server
 - HMR (Auto Reload)
 - Pre-compilers (Typescript, Sass, ...)

+One command `yarn dev` and you can work on your game

 Under the hood it use [Vite](https://vitejs.dev/) known for his speed